duo-zhang-sensing/duo-zhang-sensing.github.io/_pages/about.md

 ---
 permalink: /
-title: "Duo Zhang's Homepage"
+title: "Duo Zhang (张舵)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm Duo Zhang, a Ph.D. candidate in my fifth year at Peking University's School of Computer Science.
-I'm grateful to be working under the guidance of my advisor, Prof. Daqing Zhang.
+**Bio**

+I am a fifth-year Ph.D. candidate in the School of Computer Science at Peking University, advised by Prof. Daqing Zhang.
+I am expected to graduate in June 2026, and I welcome inquiries regarding potential academic or industry positions.

+**Research Interests**
-My research interests lie in ubiquitous computing, wireless sensing, and mobile health.
-Specifically, I leverage mmWave radar to accurately and non-invasively understand human behavior and activities.
-I'm particularly interested in applying this technology to health monitoring and smart care, with the goal of building a more intelligent and proactive healthcare system.
+My research interests lie in ubiquitous computing, mobile computing, and wireless sensing.
+Specifically, I leverage mmWave radar to accurately and non-invasively sense human activity and physiological signals.
+I have worked extensively on both micro-motion sensing (e.g., robust respiration and heartbeat monitoring in single- and multi-person scenarios) and macro-motion sensing (e.g., high-fidelity point cloud generation for fall detection and activity recognition).
+By addressing key challenges such as multipath interference, calibration, and scalability, my work advances algorithms and systems that transform raw radar signals into reliable, semantically meaningful information for real-world healthcare deployment.

 A data-driven personal website
 ======